-If you have been following us, you might have seen our article on how to add resize option in the right-click context menu in File manager in Ubuntu.
+If you have been following us, you might have seen our article on how to add resize option in the right-click context menu in the File manager in Ubuntu.
 Today, let’s talk about how to resize images by command line via Terminal.
 Command line way of doing things have their own advantages.
 In most of the cases, it is highly efficient to use command line when doing things from a remote computer.
-Also, Terminal consumes least amount of system resources and is lightning fast.
+Also, Terminal consumes the least amount of system resources and is lightning fast.

 Resizing images from the Terminal in Ubuntu

 To resize images from the terminal, we will be using a free command line utility called imgp.
-This amazing utility supports batch processing of images and uses intelligent adaptive algorithm.
+This amazing utility supports batch processing of images and uses the intelligent adaptive algorithm.

 Features of imgp

-Though, the name of the utility could have been better, the features aren’t compromised. imgp is a good replacement of the Nautilus Image Converter extension because it is not tied to any file manager and so way faster in conversion.
+Though the name of the utility could have been better, the features aren’t compromised. imgp is a good replacement of the Nautilus Image Converter extension because it is not tied to any file manager and so way faster in conversion.